soundio/sequence-json/README.md

         "events": [event1, event2, ...]
     }

 The property `id` is a string, and in any array of sequences it must be unique.
-The property `label` is a string.
+The property `label` is an arbitrary string.
 The property `events` is an array of event objects.

 A sequence may also optionally have the properties `sequences` and `interpretation`.